iZotope/max_vst_renderer/README.md

 If you require mappings from parameter names in HTTP requests to VST plugin parameter names, edit _server.js_ and modify the `paramNameMappings` object.

-To customize the VST plug-in being used, edit _pvr.poly.maxpat_ and change the argument to the `vst~` object from "PhoenixVerb.vst" to the name of our your desired plug-in.
+To customize the VST plug-in being used, edit _pvr.poly.maxpat_ and change the third argument to the `vst~` object from "PhoenixVerb.vst" to the name of our your desired plug-in.

 ## License and Attribution

 Copyright (c) 2019 iZotope, Inc.  All rights reserved.

-See LICENSE.md for copying information.
+See [LICENSE.md](LICENSE.md) for copying information.

 Please cite the following paper when using this code for your project: